Salute for Palmer planned at the Ryder Cup

 A tribute to Palmer, who died on Sunday at age 87, will be held on the first tee on Friday's opening of the competition, PGA of America president Derek Sprague said on Monday.

-U.S. team captain Davis Love III and European captain Darren Clarke said the teams would both honour 'The King' during the 41st edition of the biennial match play competition.
+U.S. team captain Davis Love III and European captain Darren Clarke said the teams would both honor 'The King' during the 41st edition of the biennial match play competition.

 "We're still working on the details," Love told reporters.